 Puppy strangles is a scary term for a condition of the skin more technically described as juvenile cellulitis or puppy pyoderma.
-While it’s not a common problem, it most frequently affects puppies less than 12 weeks old.
-There’s something even more heartbreaking when it affects youngsters.
-Puppy strangles is especially problematic in Labrador Retrievers, Golden Retrievers, Brittany Spaniels, Springer Spaniels, and Dachshunds.
+While it’s not a common problem, it most frequently affects puppies younger than 12 weeks old.
+Puppy strangles is especially problematic in Labrador retrievers, golden retrievers, brittany spaniels, springer spaniels, and dachshunds

 Puppy strangles is a result of an immune malfunction.
 The skin, especially on the face, becomes infected with deep sores.
 These sores can become so involved that they reach the lymph nodes of the neck.
-This neck area swells with hard knots under the jaw until it looks like the baby dog will strangle — that’s how it got the name.
+This neck area swells with hard knots under the jaw until it looks like the baby dog will strangle — hence the name.

-Puppy pyoderma is characterized by pustules on the face, and painful swelling of the lips, eyelids, and face.
+Puppy pyoderma is characterized by pustules on the face, and painful swelling of the lips, eyelids and face.
 This may also include swellings in the groin area, where the lymph glands are located.
-Infected neck lymph nodes often become abscessed.
-They break open and drain.
+Infected neck lymph nodes often become abscessed, break open and drain.

 Treating Puppy Strangles